-MU401 Piano Pedagogy
+MU354 Piano Pedagogy II

-This course examines the methods, materials, and objectives of effective beginner to advanced piano instruction in both private and classroom settings.
-It also includes planning a recital, methods for student motivation and parental communication.
+This course further examines the methods, materials, and objectives of effective beginner to advanced piano instruction in both private and classroom settings.
+It also continues the planning of a recital, methods for student motivation, and parental communication.
 Students are evaluated on their ability to demonstrate these skills.
-(Prerequisite: MU131 - 6 completed credit hours)
+(Prerequisite: MU131 - 5 completed hours)